Orlys/SpotifyLyricsNET/README.md

 > Notes:<br>
 > Date format: DD/MM/YYYY

+>v1.4.0 (20/08/2019):
+>- Added ability to mark lyrics as "correct", so those will appear every time you listen to that song
+>- Added message when a new version is available (Win32 only)
+>- Improved UI, corrected Spotify colors & more
+>*(the source of this version is available only in C#)*

 >v1.3.0 (08/08/2019):
 >- Improved lyrics fetching
 >- Search of the first available lyrics (check them all until find one, not only the first 3)
 >- Fixed and improved Genius API
+>*(the source of this version is available only in C#)*

 >v1.2.0 (07/08/2019):
 >- Improved UI, more clean